CarVac/vbox/README.md

 ## Printed Parts

 The housings may be customized to include or omit different button locations.
+Adjust the python file (which uses Build123D) where it says `EDIT THESE TO REMOVE BUTTON HOLES` and run the file to generate new STLs.

 Print as many keycaps as necessary.